Kthyeon/KAIST-AI-NeurIPS2019-MicroNet-2nd-place-solution/README.md

 #### I. [Orthonormal Regularization](https://arxiv.org/abs/1810.09102) [Bansal et al., 2018]

 We use the orthonormal regularization (Spectral Restricted Isometry Property Regularization from above work) on pointwise convolution layer, not on depthwise convolution layer.
 To orthogonalize the weight matrix, one of the efficient way is to regularize the singular value of the matrix.
-However, this causes a lot of computation costs so that we use an approximated method called SRIP similar with RIP method.
+However, this cause a lot of computation costs so that we use an approximated method called SRIP similar with RIP method.
 In ours, we add this regularizer with $10^{-2}$ coefficient.

 #### II.
 [Cosine Annealing Scheduler](https://arxiv.org/abs/1608.03983) [Loshchilov et al., 2016]

 We use the cosine annealing function as the learning rate scheduler.
-Converging to local optima is the well-known issue in training deep neural network.
+Converging to local optima is well-known issue in training deep neural network.
 We found that the periodic function can solve this issue with high probability, and from the empirical results, the output network generalizes better than others.
 (i.e. also, if you want other periodic function, you can use it and we check the step decay function can replace this consine annealing scheduler.)

 ## 4. Network Regularization

 #### I. [Cutmix](https://arxiv.org/abs/1905.04899) [Yun et al., 2019]

-To improve the deep learning model performance, it is indeed necessary to use data augmentation.
-Among many recent various data augmentation method, CutMix consistently outperforms the state-of-the-art augmentation strategies on CIFAR and ImageNet classification tasks.
-Therefore, we apply CutMix augmentation strategy to our dataset(CIFAR-100) for better performance on MicroNet Challenge 2019.
+For better generalization in data augementation policy, we apply `CutMix` regularization which outperfroms other state-of-the-art methods.
+This method enables that the network have the effects from both a regional dropout stategy and a mixup stategy.

 #### II.
 [Weight decay](https://papers.nips.cc/paper/563-a-simple-weight-decay-can-impro) [Krogh et al., 1991]

 To prevent the overfitting of deep learning model, we need to use regularization method.
 One of kind regularization method is the weight decay which is to penalize weights proportionally to their magnitude to prevent overfitting during trainnig.
-But, when model is quite small like compressed model, big weight decay aggravate the training performance.
-As our purpose is to get small model with better performance, we use a little bit smaller weight decay.
+However, when model is quite small like compressed model, weight decay aggravate the training performance.
+Therfore, we use a little bit small weight decay and for version1 network, we did not apply weight decay on the parameters of batch normalization.

 #### III.
 [Momentum](https://www.cs.toronto.edu/~fritz/absps/momentum.pdf) [Sutskever et al., 2013]

 Gradient descent is very important to train deep neural network.
-But, conventional GD is easily stuck in local optimum.
-So, There are many gradient descent optimization algorithm to address it.
+However, conventional GD is easily stuck in local optimum.
+Therefore, there are many gradient descent optimization algorithms to address it.
 Recently, SGD is commonly used and enough to train deep learning model with momentum.
 The momentum helps to converge better by preventing stuck to local optima when gradient descent.
-Therefore, we add momentum with SGD optimizer.
+Therefore, we use SGD optimizer with momentum.

 ## 5. Pruning

 #### I. [Lottery Ticket Hypothesis](https://arxiv.org/abs/1803.03635) [Frankle et al., 2018]

 [Han et al., 2015] suggested deep learning pruning method based on magnitude very well.
 But, this conventional pruning method has very critical weakness which is the too many re-training process.
 To address it, [Frankle et al., 2019] defines the lottery ticket hypothesis which is that A randomly-initialized, dense-neural networks contain subnetworks called winning tickets.
-Here, winning ticket can reach the comparable test acuuracy in at most same iteration of original network through re-initialization right before re-training process.
-As lottery ticket is a very recent powerful pruning method, to get pruned network, we prune the network almost same with this method.
+Here, winning ticket can reach the comparable test acuuracy in at most same iteration of original netwrok through re-initialization right before re-training process.
+As lottery ticket is a very recent powerful pruning method, we prune the network almost same with this method except for random initialization.

 # Reproduce